 Quality and experience you can trust

 The UW Health Kids Transplant team, part of the UW Health Transplant Center, has been serving kids in organ failure for more than 55 years.
-We are the only transplant center in Wisconsin transplanting kids in need of kidney, liver, lung, pancreas, multi-organ and renal auto transplants.
+We are the only transplant center in Wisconsin transplanting kids in need of kidney, liver, lung, pancreas, heart, multi-organ and renal auto transplants.
 Our transplant teams have the experience you need for the very best results.
 Our living donation program is among the nation’s largest and serves directed and non-directed living kidney and liver donors.

 Our organ and tissue donation program is a Health Resources and Services Administration best-practice site and leads the nation in serving deceased organ and tissue donors.

 The well-being and safety of our transplant patients is always our top priority.
 For guidelines and information specific to transplant patients, please visit COVID-19 precautions for transplant patients.